Arsenolipids

 A series of saturated fatty acids with a terminal dimethylarsinoyl moiety and with 15 to 19 carbon atoms was detected initially in cod-liver oil, i.e., the dimethylarsinoyl group appears to replace the terminal methyl group of conventional even-numbered fatty acids.
 In addition, unsaturated fatty acids, which are related structurally to oleic, docosapentaenoic and docosahexaenoic fatty acids, were detected, although only one fatty acid with an even-number of carbon atoms was found, i.e., C24H38AsO3.
 In further studies, an even wider range of such fatty acids was detected including some with hydroxyl substituents, and more will no doubt be reported in future.
 The two fatty acids illustrated below are presumably related biosynthetically to hexadecanoic and docosapentaenoic acids.
 All fish oils examined appear to contain a comparable range of hydrocarbons and fatty acids of this type, with the proportions varying somewhat among species and at overall concentrations of 4.3 to 10.5 mg per kg.

-In many species, arsinoyl fatty acids have been found to be linked to the complex lipids, especially phosphatidylcholine and lysophosphatidylcholine, and in herring roe, mass spectrometry established that highly unsaturated fatty acids of this type were esterified in phosphatidylcholine, while in salmon roe, an analogous C30 fatty acid with eight double bonds was detected in phosphatidylethanolamine.
-Evidence has been obtained for their presence in triacylglycerols from blue whiting.
-Many different lipid classes, including triacylglycerols and various phospholipids, were found to contain arseno-fatty acids in the green alga Coccomyxa (Trebouxiophyceae, Chlorophyta) when cultivated in a medium containing arsenic.
+In many animal and plant species, arsinoyl fatty acids have been found linked to the complex lipids, mainly phosphatidylcholine and lysophosphatidylcholine, and for example, in herring roe, mass spectrometry established that highly unsaturated fatty acids of this type were esterified in phosphatidylcholine, while in salmon roe, an analogous C30 fatty acid with eight double bonds was detected in phosphatidylethanolamine.
+Evidence has been obtained for their presence in triacylglycerols from blue whiting, and many different lipid classes, including triacylglycerols and various phospholipids (phosphatidylethanolamine, phosphatidylinositol, phosphatidylglycerol and possibly ceramides), were found to contain arseno-fatty acids in the green alga Coccomyxa (Trebouxiophyceae, Chlorophyta) when cultivated in a medium containing arsenic.

 One further type of arsenolipid with a long alkyl chain to have been discovered consists of cationic trimethylarseno-fatty alcohols of which two molecular species have so far been detected in fish oils.
 Other molecular forms have several hydroxyl groups.

-The uptake of arsenate in algae is believed to be by transport processes intended for the essential nutrient phosphate, but the mechanism for the biosynthesis of arsenolipids is a matter for speculation at present.
-It has been suggested that dimethylarsinoylpropionic acid might be the primer molecule for a fatty acid synthase, for example.
-It is not known where these compounds arise in the marine food-chain, but brown algae (seaweeds) are one potential source.
+The uptake of arsenate in algae is believed to be by transport processes intended for the essential nutrient phosphate.
+Although the mechanism for the biosynthesis of arsenolipids is a matter for speculation at present, one suggestion is that dimethylarsinoylpropionic acid might be the primer molecule for a fatty acid synthase.
+While it is not known where these compounds arise in the marine food-chain, brown algae are one potential source.

 The presence of arsenic-containing complex lipids has been inferred from degradative studies of marine lipids in which arsenical compounds have been isolated from hydrolysates.
-These include analogues of phosphatidylcholine and sphingomyelin, but they are present at such low levels that it has not been possible to isolate them in pure form for definitive characterization.
-Based simply on the isolation and identification of glycerophosphorylarsenocholine after alkaline hydrolysis of lipid extracts, it appears certain that phosphatidylarsenocholine is a minor component of the lipids of mullet, lobster and other marine species.
+These include analogues of phosphatidylcholine and sphingomyelin, but these are present at such low levels that it has not been possible to isolate them in pure form for definitive characterization.
+In the first studies, based simply on the isolation and identification of glycerophosphorylarsenocholine after alkaline hydrolysis of lipid extracts, phosphatidylarsenocholine was identified as a minor component of the lipids of mullet, lobster and other marine species.
+Mass spectrometry, both as inductively coupled plasma (ICPMS) and liquid chromatography coupled by an electrospray source, has now enabled greatly improved analysis in marine foods, including tentative identification of a phosphatidylethanolamine analogue.

 From studies of lipid hydrolysates, it has been known for some time that a complex arsenic-containing glycophospholipid is present in fish and other marine organisms, i.e., diacylglycerophospho-2-hydroxypropyl-5-deoxy-5-(dimethylarsinoyl)-β-ribofuranoside, and this has now been characterized definitively by modern mass spectrometric methods from several species of multicellular brown and red algae (seaweeds), some of which are harvested for human consumption.